PabloAsensiGarcia/AVEVA-System-Platform/README.md

 These configuration attributes enable the script to programmatically construct and assign the appropriate input source references at runtime.

+Refer to the syntax here:
+[IO Binding Script]AVEVA-System-Platform/

 In line with the naming conventions outlined in Section 1.1, configuration-related attributes are prefixed with cfg, ensuring clarity and consistency throughout the application structure.
 This approach enhances maintainability and reinforces good design practices across the object hierarchy.